-Pupil Premium is an additional grant given to students who are:
+Pupil Premium is an additional grant given to students who:

 The funding is used to support the students in the areas identified as requiring further support from the Raise Online report and Praising Stars (academy reporting system).

-Below is a list of strategies that we use to support students and the total cost of some of these strategies.
+Below is a list of strategies that we use to support students and a link to the total cost of some of these strategies.
 The intervention strategies exceed by far the total amount we receive for the Pupil Premium.
 The Pupil Premium is used to support all of these strategies.

-The Bridge facility is used to provide one to one support for vulnerable students and is also open on a morning for social time and a breakfast club.
+The Bridge facility is used to provide one to one support for vulnerable students and is also open in a morning for social time and a breakfast club.

 The Canteen also offers a free breakfast to all students who are in receipt of free school meals along with a free bagel for any student.

 Additional schemes are run throughout the year: